 OMNIZIDE - NekroRegime (CARNAL Records - LP 2016)

 With the fall of 2016 Omnizide came back with their second full length "NekroRegime".
 I knew that after their killer debut "Death Metal Holocaust" (followed by the 10" MLP "Nekromantik") I had to put my hands also on this next record.
-It was only matter of time before I do.
+It was only a matter of time before I do.
 And I'm very glad that I got it, because it's another awesome piece of music from Omnizide.
 I know that they're still rather lesser known project.
 People know Craft, some do also Avsky, but Omnizide?
 I hardly ever see this album recommended in vinyl collections or where else.
 Which is a mistake, so here's another my presentation of Omnizide (third by now, one more to go!).

 Well, "NekroRegime" is definitely a fine continuation of "Death Metal Holocaust" and generally this album walks similar musical path.
 But I think it's much more a pure old school black metal effort, with nothing or very, very little of the death metal influence left, to be honest.
 "NekroRegime" is pretty much your grim, cold and hateful harsh black metal alike to the best Darkthrone works, as well as Urgehal, Pest, Koldbrann and all that sort of traditional, Scandinavian black metal bands.
 The atmosphere is yet again a main aspect that I am drawn into.
 I absolutely love when bands are able to bring this very malicious, eerie, cold deathly aura.
 This is almost bloodfreezing kind of stuff, especially with these killer commanding screams of Nox, who're such a good vocalist.
 The music is just as diverse as harsh black metal can only be.
 So, expect enough fast, aggressive parts that will devastate your area completely.
 But some slower ("Walls of Flesh"), sometimes even slightly melodic pieces are here as well, like in the fantastic "Deathwomb" - and that's a good opportunity to bang your skull with all your force, as these songs sounds surprisingly memorable and catchy.